dangdungcntt/mediumz-demo/README.md

 ### Docker

-Using [OrbStack](https://orbstack.dev/) for auto configuring HTTPS from container name.
+Using [OrbStack](https://orbstack.dev/) to automatically configure HTTPS based on the container name.

 ```bash
 docker build -t mediumz-demo .